Snow on the New Earth, and a New Year's Resolution

 They say Gresham, where we live, was hit harder than any part of the greater Portland area.
 A lot of Christmases merge together in the memory, but this was one of a kind for us.
 Unforgettable.

-I took all the photos in the slide show below on Christmas day when we got some of our best snow, hard and big flakes in huge numbers.
+I took all the photos below on Christmas day when we got some of our best snow, hard and big flakes in huge numbers.
 I like best the picture of Darrell and Christy MacKay's house, across the street from us.
 That was our view on Christmas.
 Beautiful.
 The rest of the pictures are of our house and yard.
 The white door is to my office, which was formerly the Eternal Perspective Ministries office until we outgrew it two years ago.

 When I experience something here on earth that is truly beautiful, like this snow has been, I think of how it will be on the New Earth.
 Peter says to his readers "we are looking forward to a new heavens and new earth" (2 Peter 3:13), but sadly many Christians don't seem to do that.